bufbuild/buf-plugin-protovalidate-strict/README.md

 This plugin only allows Protovalidate annotations to be added to new fields.

 This guarantees safety in Protovalidate annotation evolution via the strictest means possible.
-Generally, this level of strictness is not requires and is not even desirable.
+Generally, this level of strictness is not required and is not even desirable.

 The single rule `PROTOVALIDATE_STRICT` must be added to `buf.yaml` to enable this check: